Sun Li (actress)

 Sun Li (孙俪, born 26 September 1982), also known as Susan Sun, (Note: Her English name is sometimes misreported as Betty or Turbo.) is a Chinese actress, best known for TV dramas such as Goddess of Mercy (2003), Happiness as Flowers (2005), Shanghai Bund (2007), Empresses in the Palace (2011), The Legend of Mi Yue (2015), and Nothing Gold Can Stay (2017).
 Her films include Painted Skin (2008), The Breakup Guru (2014), Devil and Angel (2015), and Shadow (2018).
-In 2018, she became the youngest actress to achieve China’s television “Grand Slam,” having won Best Actress at the country’s three major TV awards: the Flying Apsaras Awards, Golden Eagle Awards and Magnolia Awards.
+In 2018, she became the youngest actress to achieve China's television "Grand Slam", having won Best Actress at the country's three major TV awards: Flying Apsaras Awards, Golden Eagle Awards, and Magnolia Awards.

 Career

 2001–2010: Early work and breakthrough

 Sun first entered show business by participating in 2001's Star Search, held by Singapore's MediaCorp.
 She reached the finals and earned the praise of judge Andy Lau.
 Following the competition, Sun joined Hairun Media as their first flagship artist.

 In 2003, author and TV producer Hai Yan selected her for the female lead in the television series Goddess of Mercy.
 Sun received overwhelmingly positive feedback from audiences for her portrayal of An Xin, and rose to fame in China as one of the most promising young actresses.

 In 2006, Sun won the Best Newcomer award at the 28th Hundred Flowers Awards for her performance in Huo Yuanjia co-starring Jet Li.
 She then starred alongside Huang Xiaoming in Shanghai Bund (2007), a mainland remake of the 1980 television series The Bund.

 Sun starred in Gordon Chan's horror-adventure film Painted Skin (2008), and was nominated for the Best Supporting Actress award for her performance as a young and inexperienced demon hunter at numerous award ceremonies.
 The same year, she starred in Gao Xixi's military-romance drama Tian Mi Mi.
 The series was chosen by the Chinese Radio & Television Association as one of the Top Ten television series of the year.

 Sun then starred in Iron Road (2009), the second joint venture created under Canada/China co-production treaty established in the 1960s.
 She plays a poor Chinese girl in search of her father who works at a railroad in North America, and challenged speaking in English for the film.
 For her performance, Sun was crowned Best Actress at the 2nd Roma FictionFest and the 25th Gemini Awards.
 The same year, Sun played the title character in the television series, Auntie Duohe, based on the novel of the same name by acclaimed writer Geling Yan.